abaxoth0/SentinelRBAC/README.md

 All roles and services are defined into variable named `Schema`, it's `nil` by default and can be initialized by one of the following methods:

--   **LoadSchema(path string)** - Open and reads configuration file at the specified path, then this method parse it and assign to `Schema` variable.
+-   **LoadSchema(path string)** - Open and reads configuration file (JSON) at the specified path, then this method parse it and assign to `Schema` variable.
 This method also validates `Schema` permissions and merges default roles with service specific roles, so consider this method as recommended way of `Schema` initialization.

 -   **DefineSchema(DefaultRoles []Role, Services []Service)** - Initializing new variable and assign `Schema` to it.